kpark11/Data-Science-Projects/README.md

-# Data-Science-Take-Home-assessment
+# Data-Science-Projects
-This is interview assessments that I have done for the data scientist position.
+These are some of data science related projects that I have done.